-Today I want to show you a cool new rotator cuff exercise that I have been doing.
+Today I want to show you a fantastic new rotator cuff exercise that I have been doing.

 I call it the Rotator Cuff Side Plank Exercise.

-I am always looking for ways of doing exercises that are simple and fun for my clients.
-It might be a modification or a regression on a common exercise we do.
-Plus I always like to do exercises that use common equipment that people already have or can get at a low cost.
+I am always looking for ways of doing simple and fun exercises for my clients.
+It might be a modification or a regression on a joint exercise.
+Plus, I always like to do activities that use standard equipment that people already have or can get at a low cost.

 This exercise is perfect for fitting the bill.

 I love using the wall.
-It is an easy piece of equipment everyone has access to and almost any bodyweight exercise that you do on the floor, you can regress the exercise and perform it on the wall.
+It is an easy piece of equipment everyone has access to, and for almost any bodyweight exercise you do on the floor, you can regress the exercise and perform it on the wall.

-Looking at how we set up for the Rotator Cuff Side Plank exercise.
+We were looking at how we set up the Rotator Cuff Side Plank exercise.

-For the rotator cuff side plank exercise, I bring my arm out to the side to about 45 degrees from the body, with my forearm up against the wall and the upper arm in line with the body.
+For the rotator cuff side plank, I bring my arm out to the side about 45 degrees from the body, with my forearm up against the wall and the upper arm in line with the body.

 Here is a Video of the Rotator Cuff Side Plank Exercise:

-Start by slowly lifting yourself away from the wall using your arm to move yourself away from the wall until you are about 70 degrees of shoulder abduction (arm to the side).
-Then you will return back to the starting position.
+Start by slowly lifting yourself away from the wall using your arm to move out until about 70 degrees of shoulder abduction (arm to the side).
+Then you will return to the starting position.

-In the exercise I am concentrically working the shoulder muscles and also the rotator cuff from the start to end position.
-And then when I go from the end position to the starting position, I am eccentrically working the shoulder muscles (deltoid) and rotator cuff muscles (specifically supraspinatus).
+In the exercise, I concentrated on the shoulder muscles and the rotator cuff from start to end.
+And then, when I go from the back to the starting position, I am eccentrically working the shoulder muscles (deltoid) and rotator cuff muscles (specifically supraspinatus).

-It looks like a very simple and easy exercise and it is, but it really targets the shoulder muscles and rotator cuff muscles.
+It looks like a straightforward , and it is, but it targets the shoulder muscles and rotator cuff muscles.

 Give it a try.
-It will end up working on strengthening your shoulder and strengthening your rotator cuff muscle.
+It will work on strengthening your shoulder and strengthening your rotator cuff muscle.

 Here are some other rotator cuff exercise videos that I have done that may interest you: